hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

     - Exercises: 2.1, 2.2, and 2.3

-**Please Note:** Solutions of the exercises must be included in your notebook, therefore you could write them in Markdown/LaTex (Advantage ~ 10 Points), otherwise images of your handwriting could be added, which is not recommended!
+**Please Note:** Solutions of the exercises can be written in Latex (Advantage ~ 10 Points), therefore you could add a notebook or pdf in your repository.
+MS Office or other softwares could also be used (Advantage ~ 5 Points), otherwise images of your handwriting should be included in the pdf or notebook, which is not recommended!

 -> Deadline: Monday, Esfand 19, 23:59 - **Won't be Extended!**

 ## Assignment Set 4

-* Machine Learning with Scikit-Learn: Perform a basic Machine Learning Task on the [Coronavirus/Covid-19](https://github.com/CSSEGISandData/COVID-19) Data (infected and death cases in the World and Iran).
+* Part One - Machine Learning with Scikit-Learn: Perform a basic Machine Learning Task on the [Coronavirus/Covid-19](https://github.com/CSSEGISandData/COVID-19) Data (infected and death cases in the World and Iran).
     - Visualize total infected and death cases in the World and Iran over time.
 (Use only [daily reports](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports))
     - Perform regressions on the data based on Scikit-learn's Linear Models: Linear and Polynomial (with different degrees) as well as at least one more method.
     - Fit a gaussian function to the data.